 There is also a paperback version of Potty Train in a Weekend available on Amazon, but as I said earlier, I can’t help you with your order if it is done through Amazon (they take care of all of it).

 If you order the Potty Train in a Weekend ebook from me directly with this link, I can help you with any issues that you have along the way.
 Just e-mail me at firstname.lastname@example.org and I’ll be glad to help you. ♡

 Ps- A Helpful tip that I forgot to mention: I use these BabyLeggings when I potty train!
 I can keep them naked, but warm.
-(If you click here and use the promo code YMF5, you will get them for FREE!)
+(If you go to BabyLeggings and use the promo code YMF5, you will get them for FREE!)